section-engineering-education/engineering-education/content/articles/react-native-firebase-email-authentication/index.md

 I've set up 2 screens in the `screens/` directory:

-- _Authentication.js_: Screen to sign in or create an account.
+- *Authentication.js*: Screen to sign in or create an account.

-- _Authenticated.js_: Screen that the user can see only if he is logged in.
+- *Authenticated.js*: Screen that the user can see only if he is logged in.

 ![Screens](/engineering-education/react-native-firebase-email-password-authentication/screens.jpg)

-In the _App.js_, the *Authentication* screen is exported.
-As we write the code for the, we will conditionally display the *Authenticated* screen after authenticating the user.
+In the *App.js*, the *Authentication* screen is exported.
+As we write the code, we will conditionally display the *Authenticated* screen after authenticating the user.

 ### Setting up the Firebase project
 Head to the [Firebase console](console.firebase.google.com/u/0/) and sign in to your account.